The Story of Louis Pasteur

 Muni won an Academy Award for Best Actor, while Collings and Gibney won for Best Screenplay and Best Story.
-The film was nominated for Best Picture.

-Muni also won the Volpi Cup for Best Actor from the Venice Film Festival in 1936.
+The film was also nominated for Best Picture.
+Muni won the Volpi Cup for Best Actor from the Venice Film Festival in 1936.

 Plot

 In 1860 Paris, a distraught man murders his wife's doctor.
 Chemist Louis Pasteur (Paul Muni) has publicized the theory that microbes cause diseases.
 Therefore, doctors should avoid spreading by washing their hands and sterilizing their instruments in boiling water.
 The doctor did not do this, and the wife died of puerperal fever after giving birth.

 France's medical academy dismisses Pasteur—notably his most vocal critic, Dr. Charbonnet (Fritz Leiber Sr.)—as a crank whose recommendations are tantamount to witchcraft.
 Pasteur frankly calls attention to the risks of Charbonnet's non-sterile methods and correctly predicts that a member of Napoleon III's royal family who Charbonnet is attending will die of puerperal fever.
 Pasteur is considered dangerous because his ideas have led to murder.
 When the Emperor comes down against him, Pasteur leaves Paris and moves to Arbois.

 In the 1870s, when the new French government tries to restore the economy after the Franco-Prussian War, they learn that many sheep are dying of anthrax, except around Arbois.
 They send representatives who realize that, after working with a small group of loyal researchers, Pasteur developed an anthrax vaccine.

 The medical academy still opposes him and says Arbois must be free of anthrax, so the government buys land there and invites sheep farmers to use it.
 Pasteur objects strongly, saying the soil is full of anthrax spores, and eventually proposes an experiment.
 He will vaccinate 25 of the newly arrived sheep; then they and a control group of 25 others will be injected with blood from a sheep with anthrax.

 Joseph Lister (Halliwell Hobbes), the pioneer of antiseptic surgery in England, is interested enough to attend.
 He witnesses Pasteur's success as all the vaccinated sheep remain healthy after the other 25 die.
 At this point, Jean Martel (Donald Woods), a young doctor who was formerly Charbonnet's assistant but now follows Pasteur, becomes engaged to Pasteur's daughter Annette (Anita Louise).